 While traditional zone maps (corresponding to, say soil type and/or elevation or slope position) allow unique treatments on a scale of acres, new sensors have allowed sprayers to basically leapfrog this approach and treat each square foot uniquely.
 These sensors identify plants directly and create an immediate treatment response.

 WEEDit spray booms contain sensors placed at 1 m intervals.
 These scan the ground ahead of the boom, identify the presence of plants, and trigger the nozzle in line with the plant.
-The sensor contains five channels so that its resolution is actually 20 cm wide.
-The boom therefore contains a nozzle every 20 cm, and this nozzle has a correspondingly narrow fan angle that treats just this space.
+The newest Quadro sensor contains four channels so that its resolution is actually 25 cm (10″) wide.
+The boom therefore contains a nozzle every 25 cm, and this nozzle has a correspondingly narrow fan angle that treats just this space.

 The detection principle is based on the quality of light that is reflected from living plant tissue compared to everything else.
-A red or blue light is emitted, and chlorophyll-containing plants reflect a unique wavelength that differentiates them from ground or dead plant material.
+A red (older generation) or blue (newest generation, Quadro) light is emitted, and chlorophyll-containing plants reflect a unique wavelength that differentiates them from ground or dead plant material.

 The response time of the system is very fast.
 Triggered by small solenoids, a sprayer travel speed of up to 15 mph is possible when the sensor looks 1 m ahead.
 Furthermore, the software allows the user two important controls: first, the sprayed distance before and after a detected plant can be buffered between 5 and 20 cm, resulting in a sprayed patch between 10 and 40 cm long.
 This could be useful when boom heights fluctuate and placement of the sprayed patch shifts accordingly.
 Second, the user can select from among four sensitivity settings.
 Higher sensitivity can detect smaller weeds but will also result in more false results.